How I Used CBD and Research to Get off SSRI's and avoid Serotonin Withdrawal Syndrome

 Pretreatment with CBD significantly reduced anxiety, cognitive impairment and discomfort in their speech performance, and significantly decreased alert in their anticipatory speech

-It even reduce the physiological responses (heart rate, blood pressure, skin conductance) to stress:
+It even reduces the physiological responses (heart rate, blood pressure, skin conductance) to stress:

 this result suggests that CBD also protects the patients from their subjective physiological abnormalities induced by the SPST